 Why he trains hard for the love of it

-Farr also works for Slingshot and because of work he travels a lot.
+In the past, Farr worked for Slingshot and traveled a lot.
 The often hectic schedule doesn’t leave a lot of room for competition, and that’s OK with him.

 “I’m pretty meticulous with my training, so if I can’t get 8-12 weeks where I know I’ll be home and I can have the food I want, the gym I want, and train when I want, I don’t necessarily like to compete,” Farr said.
 “I don’t want to show up and not do my best.
 That would really frustrate me.”